At the Nexus of Cybersecurity and Public Policy: Some Basic Concepts and Issues

 I am the founder and owner of Anagram Laboratories, a thriving information security consultancy.
-Anagram is celebrating its 27th Anniversary during 2013.
+Anagram will celebrate its 30th Anniversary in 2016.

 I have been interested in technologies of security since 1957, and have been working in the field since 1967.